Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

-In the braiding process for three bands \cite{Wu1273,BJY_nielsen,Ahn2019,Tiwari:2019, bouhon2019nonabelian, jiang2021observation2021, Unal_quenched_Euler}, the frame charges $q$ associated with the band nodes take values in the conjugacy classes $\pm q$ of the quaternion group, where $q\in \{1,i,j,k\}$ satisfying $i^2=j^2=k^2=-1$, $ij=k$, $jk=i$ and $ki=j$.
-Specifically, $\pm i$ and $\pm j$ characterize single nodes in each of the respective gaps (first and second), whereas $\pm k$ represents a pair of nodes in each gap.
-Finally, $-1$ captures the stability of two nodes of the same gap \cite{Wu1273}.
+In the generic braiding process for three bands~\cite{Wu1273,BJY_nielsen,Ahn2019,Tiwari:2019, bouhon2019nonabelian, jiang2021observation2021, Unal_quenched_Euler}, the frame charges $q$ associated with the band nodes take values in the conjugacy classes $\pm q$ of the quaternion group $\mathbb{Q}$, where $q\in \{1,i,j,k\}$ satisfying $i^2=j^2=k^2=-1$, $ij=k$, $jk=i$ and $ki=j$.
+Specifically, $\pm i$ and $\pm j$ characterise single nodes in each of the respective gaps (first and second), whereas $\pm k$ represents a pair of nodes in each gap.
+Finally, $-1$ captures the stability of two nodes of the same gap~\cite{Wu1273}.
 These charges can be manipulated through the braiding process of band nodes of different gaps in momentum space to arrive at configurations where a specific gap features the same charges.
-This results in an obstruction to annihilation that can be quantified via a non-trivial Euler invariant over that patch in the Brillouin zone that contains all the nodes of this band subspace.
+This results in an obstruction to annihilation that can be quantified via a non-trivial Euler invariant over a patch in the Brillouin zone that contains all the nodes of this band subspace~\cite{bouhon2019nonabelian}.

-As an extension to the three-band setup characterized by the quaternion group, when more bands are present the above ideas must be generalized to the so-called Salingaros' vee groups \cite{Wu1273,bouhon2019nonabelian,Tiwari:2019} (see details in the Method section).
+As an extension to the three-band setup characterised by the quaternion group, when more bands are present the above ideas must be generalised to the so-called Salingaros' vee groups~\cite{Wu1273,bouhon2019nonabelian,Tiwari:2019} (see details in the Method section).
 The main property of interest for our braiding processes is that nodes of adjacent gaps reproduce the three-band case and have anti-commuting charges, whereas charges of non-neighbouring gaps commute.
-The charges $q$ can take, as before, $\pm q$ values and there exists a charge $q^2=-1$.
-In other words, these configurations pose an intricate extension of the three-band case, featuring opposite kinds of each charge and a charge of $-1$ in each gap.
+In particular, any stable simple node in a gap is characterised by the charge $q$ that takes, as before, $\pm q$ values, while the charge $q^2=-1$ indicates a stable pair of nodes.
+In other words, these configurations pose an intricate extension of the three-band case~\cite{Wu1273}, featuring opposite kinds of each charge and a charge of $-1$ in each gap.
+The regions where several adjacent gaps ($\Delta_{n},\dots,\Delta_{n+M}$) are each hosting a simple node can be characterised through products of non-Abelian charges ($q_n \cdots q_{n+M}$)\cite{Wu1273}.

-The band order of the Kagome bands can be inverted at different strains and under different electric fields.
-We calculate the strain-dependent (from -2\% to 8\%) phonon dispersion under electric fields from -0.9 to 2.0 eV/\AA.
+Importantly, in our context the configurations of the nodes are constrained by the crystalline symmetries of the system, leading to a projection of the braid trajectories on the different high-symmetry points and lines of the Brillouin zone (see Methods).
+The band inversions at these momenta thus readily indicate the braiding processes.
+We corroborate the non-Abelian nature of the band inversions through the direct computation from the first-principle data of the patch Euler classes and the non-Abelian charges of the nodes transferred across adjacent gaps.